kailas098/Crypto-payment-app-using-blockchain/README.md

 ```

 > **Note**
-I rely on **Ganache** for my blockchain environment while making this application.
+I rely on **Ganache** for my blockchain environment.
 I use a copy of a mnemonic phrase into a `.env` from my ganache account.

 Here is a screenshot of the app run.